Horticultural therapy education and training, based in Vancouver, BC:

 Four courses, each of which can be taken independently, provide up to 160 hours of lively classroom instruction, field trips, and supervised study projects.

-The full HT Certificate, with four courses, is offered over a five-week timeline this fall, and is a popular choice for cross-Canada and international students.
+The full HT Certificate, with four courses, is offered over a five-week timeline and is a popular choice for cross-Canada and international students.
 For a short summary of the HT Certificate courses and the Fall schedule for 2017, please download the PDF file below.

 Frequently asked questions about horticultural therapy training - FAQ's: